Antwan Wilson: Resignation

 In April 2017, local news media reported that several D.C. government and DCPS officials had won special permission to transfer their children to other schools without going through the admissions lottery.
 Any student seeking to enroll at a school outside their assigned school boundary must enter this lottery (although some exceptions for discretionary transfers exist), which ensures fairness in awarding positions.
 These special permissions had been granted by Wilson's predecessor, Kaya Henderson.
 In the summer of 2017, Wilson established a new policy prohibiting the DCPS chancellor from granting non-lottery admissions without following the exceptions procedures.

 On February 16, 2018, Wilson admitted in an interview with WAMU, a local public radio station, that he asked then-Deputy Mayor for Education Jennifer Niles to exempt his daughter from the admissions lottery and immediately transfer her from Duke Ellington School of the Arts (where she was having personal and academic problems) to Woodrow Wilson High School.
 The request was granted.

 A wide range of public and private individuals called for Wilson's resignation.
 Wilson initially refused.
 By Tuesday morning, February 20, seven of the 13 members of the D.C.
 Council had joined the call for Wilson's resignation.
-Mayor Muriel Bower placed Wilson on administrative leave and asked for his resignation.
+Mayor Muriel Bowser placed Wilson on administrative leave and asked for his resignation.
 Wilson resigned, effectively immediately, later that afternoon.

 Dr. Amanda Alexander, head of the DCPS Office of Elementary Schools, was appointed interim chancellor.

 Wilson's contract potentially provides for severance pay and an in-lieu salary payout.
 Mayor Bowser said these financial arrangements will be negotiated by the school district and Wilson shortly.